rouault/llvm-project-deluge/README.md

 ## Requirements

-Fil-C only works on Apple Silicon Macs and FreeBSD 14 on X86_64, for now.
+Fil-C only works on Linux/X86_64.

+Previous versions worked on Darwin and FreeBSD, but now I'm focusing just on Linux/X86_64 because it allows me to do a more faithful job of implementing libc.

 ## Getting Started